antonkaplanM/DeployAssist/Technical Documentation/03-Features/Validation-Rules-Documentation.md

   - Package name field exists and is not empty, OR
   - Product code equals "DATAAPI-LOCINTEL" (exception - no package name required), OR
   - Product code equals "IC-RISKDATALAKE" (exception - no package name required), OR
+  - Product code equals "RI-COMETA" (exception - no package name required), OR
-  - Product code equals "RI-COMETA" (exception - no package name required)
+  - Product code equals "DATAAPI-BULK-GEOCODE" (exception - no package name required)
 - **FAIL Condition**: Package name is missing, null, undefined, or empty string AND product code is NOT an exception

 **Overall Result**: